GreenerWP/greenerwp-wordpress-plugin/readme.txt

 == Description ==

-greenerWP helps building sustainable WordPress websites.
-It consists of "recipes" in the admin area that give suggestions on how to optimize your website, and various optimization settings.
+[greenerWP](https://greenerwp.net) is dedicated to help WordPress site owners making their sites and blogs more environmentally sustainable.
+The project consists of [free guides](https://greenerwp.net/guides) and open source tools to analyse and optimise your WordPress projects.

+The greenerWP WordPress plugin contains recipes that guide you in making your website more environmentally sustainable.
+It helps analysing and fixing problems with your site.

+New to greenerWP?
+Read our "[Get Started](https://greenerwp.net/get-started/)" guide.

-The project and plugin is in an early stage and will change rapidly.
+The project and plugin is in an early stage.

+=== Recipes ===

+* Site caching
+* Disable Emoji replacements
+* Disable web fonts
+* Use a green web host
+* Reduce JPEG quality
+* Optimise Contact Form 7

-=== Plugin Optimizations ===
+=== Optimisations ===

+* Change default JPEG image quality
+* Try to disable web fonts
+* Image previews and lazy loading

+==== Plugin Optimisations ====

-* [Contact Form 7](https://wordpress.org/support/plugin/contact-form-7/): Prevent insertion of scripts and styles on posts and pages without contact form.
+* [Contact Form 7](https://wordpress.org/support/plugin/contact-form-7/): Prevent insertion of scripts and styles on posts and pages without contact form

 == Installation ==